IIIF/cookbook-recipes/recipe/0040-image-rotation-service/index.md

 ## Implementation Notes

 There are two ways to direct a client to rotate a IIIF resource: By using an image service and by using CSS.
-Using an image service is the preferred way,

 ### Image Service